BCO-DMO ERDDAP

 attribute NC_GLOBAL summary String Mortality of L. pertusa specimens exposed to different temperatures collected on R/V Ronald Brown in Florida from October to November 2010 (Lophelia OA project)

-attribute NC_GLOBAL title String Mortality of L. pertusa specimens exposed to different temperatures collected on R/V Ronald Brown in Florida from October to November 2010 (Lophelia OA project)
+attribute NC_GLOBAL title String [Lophelia pertusa experiments: mortality and temperature] - Mortality of L. pertusa specimens exposed to different temperatures collected on R/V Ronald Brown in Florida from October to November 2010 (Lophelia OA project) (Physiological and genetic responses of the deep-water coral, Lophelia pertusa, to ongoing ocean acidification in the Gulf of Mexico)

 attribute NC_GLOBAL version String 1